 It is believed that a final rule on the fee increases will be published in the first few months of 2020.
 Businesses are not pleased with the proposed fee increase.
 The rule is clearly aimed at admitting fewer immigrants despite the country’s demand for labor and an increased need for highly-skilled workers.

 If you are a business looking to bring highly skilled workers to the United States, you should consult with an experienced immigration attorney.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the application process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.